Source Protection and the Protection of Journalistic Materials

 (d) Any court order under 9.2 (b) and (c) must only be granted after a fair hearing where sufficient notice has been given to the journalist in question, except in genuine emergencies.”

-Further to this, as set out by the United Nations Educational, Scientific and Cultural Organization (UNESCO), a robust and comprehensive source protection framework would encompass the need to:(8)
+Further to this, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has set out that a robust and comprehensive source protection framework would encompass the need to:(8)

 - Recognise the value to the public interest of source protection, with its legal foundation in the right to freedom of expression (including press freedom), and to privacy.
 These protections should also be embedded within a country’s constitution and/or national law.